heitor-azambuja/filter-design-by-optimization/README.md

 # Filter design by optimization
 This code finds the factors of finite impulse respone (FIR) digital filters transfer functions using Traditional Particle Swarm and Tribes variation optimization algorithms.
+It plots the error convergency over iterations and both desired and obtained filters response over normalized angular frequency.

 ## Instalation